isabelc/Comment-Notifier-No-Spammers/readme.txt

 For test emails to work, you must enter an email address in the "Email address where to send test emails:" option, under "Advanced Settings".
 **Tip:** Do not use the sender address for this; some mail servers do not accept "from" and "to" set to the same value.

+= How can I style the subscription checkbox =

+Depending on how your theme styles checkboxes, you may want to add this CSS to align the subscription checkbox under the comment form:

+`#cnns-label {display: inline-block;}`

 == Changelog ==
 = 1.4 =
 * Fix - Removed annoying admin notice.
 It will only show up once upon plugin activation, only if spam/pending commenter emails were removed from the database.
+* Fix - Fixed incorrect textdomain.
+The correct textdomain is comment-notifier-no-spammers.

 = 1.3 =
 * Fix - If using paged comments, the comments link may have been wrong if it was a comment that appeared on a page other than the first comments page.